 For that purpose, every two years the EC publishes a report on the implementation of EU MRS to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions, based on contributions given by the Strategies’ key implementers (the first was published in 2016).

-The EC attends the Governing Board, NC, PC and – as far as feasible - TSG meetings in its advisory and supportive role and supports participation / involvement of DGs in the TSGs’ work.
+The EC participates in the equal strategic partnership in the EUSAIR GB and other institutional meetings. the Governing Board, NC, PC and – as far as feasible - TSG meetings in its advisory and supportive role and supports participation / involvement of DGs in the TSGs’ work.

-To establish a stronger alignment of IPA programming framework with EUSAIR and ensure relevant role of the EUSAIR in the support to EU enlargement process, cooperation with DG NEAR and line DGs needs to be improved.
+To establish a stronger alignment of IPA programming framework and any future IPA strategic planning document with EUSAIR and ensure relevant role of the EUSAIR in the support to EU enlargement process, cooperation with DG NEAR and line DGs needs to be improved.
 Participation of DG NEAR will be sought through the EUSAIR network of NIPACs and IPA Interreg managing authorities.
 At the occasion of EUSAIR Annual Forum meeting dedicated to strategic planning and monitoring of the success of EUSAIR in support to EU enlargement will be organised among National Coordinators and representatives of DG REGIO and DG NEAR.

 EUSAIR governance support

-The EUSAIR Facility Point Strategic Project for the 2014-2020 has been conceived as an instrument to promote and facilitate the implementation of the EUSAIR.
-The project was implemented and financed under the priority axis 4 of the INTERREG V B ADRION – Adriatic-Ionian Transnational Cooperation Programme 2014-2020.
-The main responsibilities were related to providing operational support to the governance bodies of the EUSAIR.
+The EUSAIR Facility Point Strategic Project for the 2014-2020 has been conceived as an instrument to promote and facilitate the implementation of the EUSAIR

-The financing of the EUSAIR governance support continues also in the new financing period through the Priority 4 (Supporting the Governance of the Adriatic-Ionian region) of the Interreg IPA ADRION 2021-2027 programme.

-After 2023 the EUSAIR governance support structure consists of three governance support projects providing technical and content related assistance to the implementation of the EUSAIR Action Plan, including support to the Governing Board, National Coordinators, Thematic Steering Groups and Pillar Coordinators, and facilitate macro-regional (cross-pillar) actions and capacity building for EUSAIR stakeholders and key implementers.
+After 2023 the EUSAIR governance support structure was renamed into EUSAIR Governance Point and consists of three projects providing technical and content related assistance to the implementation of the EUSAIR Action Plan, including support to the Governing Board, National Coordinators, Thematic Steering Groups and Pillar Coordinators, and facilitate macro-regional (cross-pillar) actions, embedding and capacity building for EUSAIR stakeholders and key implementers.

-The functions of the three governance support projects identified by the EUSAIR Governing Board are as follows:
+The functions of the EUSAIR Governance Point projects identified by the EUSAIR Governing Board are as follows:

 EUSAIR Facility Point.
 This project will ensure the implementation of: